MoreinfoBetterforYou/BOOK-JS/README.md

 ```js
     console.log("Hello World!");
 ```
 This program will log "Hello World!" to the console.
-This is the first program you will learn in this course.
+This is the first program you will learn in this course. :heart:
+<a href="javascript[1].pdf" download>File</a>